HeinoPortfolio/Java/Java Basics/README.md

 2. **Perfect Number** - Determine if a number is a perfect number.
 A perfect number is a number whose factors including 1 add up to the number.

 3. **GCDEuclid** - Program to find the GCD of two numbers using Euclid's algorithm.
+It uses two different ways to read input from the console (Scanner and BufferedReader).

 **Concept or Technology Used**|**Description** :-----:|:-----: